nixworks/public/news/2014/02/11/index.md

 ##### Republican
 ### [The Republican Party-controlled U.S. House of Representatives votes to raise the government's borrowing limit for the next year, without attaching conditions, and sends the measure to the Senate for approval. ](/news/2014/02/11/the-republican-party-controlled-u-s-house-of-representatives-votes-to-raise-the-government-s-borrowing-limit-for-the-next-year-without-att.md)
-_Context: U.S. debt limit, United States Senate, U.S. House of Representatives, Republican_
+_Context: U.S. House of Representatives, Republican, U.S. debt limit, United States Senate_

 ##### Kevin Faulconer
 ### [Kevin Faulconer is elected as Mayor of San Diego, California. ](/news/2014/02/11/kevin-faulconer-is-elected-as-mayor-of-san-diego-california.md)